QuBenhao/LeetCode/problems/problems_1941/problem.md

 # 1941.
-Check if All Characters Have Equal Number of Occurrences
+Check if All Characters Have Equal Number of Occurrences [Rating: 1242.62]

 Given a string `s`, return `true` *if* `s` *is a **good** string, or* `false` *otherwise*.